 Events Coming Up

-Half day conference on the current consultation from the Scottish Government on Environmental Principles and Governance.
-Hosted by the University of Edinburgh, this event should not be missed!
-Taking place on the afternoon of Thursday 2 May 2019, we have an impressive speaker line up from academia, legal practice, government and the third sector.
-More details including how to book via the link below.
+Scottish Government consultation on Environmental Principles and Governance - half day seminar.
+Hosted by the University of Edinburgh, this event brought together an impressive speaker line up from academia, legal practice, government and the third sector to discuss the government consultation and UKELA's response to it.

 The committee organised a sold out conference which sought to update delegates on the big issues of the year and looked forward to what's on the horizon.
 Taking place on 27 September in Edinburgh, delegates heard from professionals across the environmental law field on a wide range of topics from Brexit to transforming vacant and derelict land in Scotland, via the EIA regime and windfarms.